twilio-labs/sample-autopilot-voice-ivr/README.md

 ## About

-This is an IVR (Interactive Voice Response) sample application built using [Twilio Autopilot](https://www.twilio.com/docs/autopilot).
-It has a basic workflow for an IVR with
+This application shows how to build an IVR (Interactive Voice Response) application using [Twilio Autopilot](https://www.twilio.com/docs/autopilot).
+It has a basic setup for an IVR workflow with

 Implementations in other languages: